raz-zeevy/raz-zeevy/README.md

 #### About Me

-I'm Raz, and I'm enthusiastic about all things data and technology.
+I'm Raz, and I'm enthusiastic about all things software data and technology.
 I love to learn, explore, and collaborate on exciting projects.

 #### My Skills